 - Set budget limits that cannot be passed

-- Focus on investments in channels that have a higher ROI
+- Focus on investments in channels or the client portfolio that have a higher ROI

 How Can Marketing Automation Software Be Useful to Your Company?